Snowflake-Labs/sfquickstarts/site/sfguides/src/build_collaborative_large_language_vision_models_with_landingai_and_snowflake/build_collaborative_large_language_vision_models_with_landingai_and_snowflake.md

 author: Naveen Thomas
 id: build_collaborative_large_language_vision_models_with_landingai_and_snowflake
-summary: This guide shows how to use LandingAI LandingLens and Snowflake to create a simple LVM usecase.
+summary: This guide shows how to use LandingLens and Snowflake to create a computer vision model that detects pneumonia in X-ray images.
 categories: data-science, genai, LLM, LVM, landingai
 environments: web
 status: Published
 tags: Getting Started, Data Science, Data Engineering, LandingAI, LVM

-# Recommender Systems with RelationalAI’s Snowflake Native App
+# Computer Vision Models with LandingLens on Snowflake

 ## Overview
 Duration: 1

-By completing this guide, you will be able to build a collaborative LVM model using LandingAI-LandingLens application in Snowflake
+In this quickstart, we'll use LandingLens — a Native App available in the Snowflake Marketplace — to create a computer vision model that detects pneumonia in X-ray images.
+After completing this quickstart, users can use the concepts and procedures from this quickstart to build Object Detection, Segmentation, and Classifications models in LandingLens.

-### What Is LandingAI?
+### What Is LandLens?

-LandingAI’s cutting-edge software platform makes computer vision easy for a wide range of applications across all industries.
-LandingAI extends Snowflake with native support for their Computer Vision application LandingLens, all within your Snowflake account, offering the customers/users to create, test your computer vision AI project in minutes.
-No need for complex programing or AI knowledge to get started.
-Please go through the [documentation] (https://landing.ai/snowflake) to learn more.

-Users can build a sample LVM model using sample dataset available on Snowflake marketplace and using the LandingLens application on marketplace.
-With regards to sample dataset, LandingAI offers two sample datasets for free in our marketplace.
-    - Manufacturing Metal Casting defect detection
-    - LifeSciences Pneumonia detection
+LandingLens is a cloud-based Visual AI platform.
+LandingLens empowers users to create and train Visual AI models even if you don't have a background in AI, machine learning, or computer vision.
+LandingLens guides you through the process of uploading images, labeling them, training models, comparing model performance, and deploying models.

+To users who are familiar with machine learning, LandingLens offers advanced tools to customize the model training process.
+LandingLens supports advanced deployment options including cloud deployment as well as [Docker](https://support.landing.ai/landinglens/docs/docker-deploy) and [LandingEdge](https://support.landing.ai/landinglens/docs/landingedge-overview), LandingAI’s edge-deployment solution.

 ### What You'll Learn

-In this quickstart, you'll learn how to:

 - **Set Up Your Environment**: How to install LandingLens and their free dataset apps
 - **Prepare Data**: How to load data from free dataset apps to LandingLens